anshudutta/sre-cheat-sheet/README.md

 and the current published target for Google Compute Engine availability is “three and a half nines”—99.95% availability.
 ```

-### SLA
-Any company providing a service need to have Service Level Agreements, or SLAs.
-These are your agreements that you make with your customers about the reliability of your service.
-An SLA has to have consequences if it's violated, otherwise there's no point in making one.
-If your customers are paying for something and you violate an SLA, there needs to be consequences, such as giving your customers partial refunds or extra service credits.

-if you are only alerted of issues after they violated your SLA, that could be a very costly service to run.
-Therefore, it is in your best interest to catch an issue before it breaches your SLA so that you have time to fix it.
-These thresholds are your SLOs, service level objectives.
-They should always be stronger than your SLAs because customers are usually impacted before the SLA is actually breached.
-And violating SLAs requires costly compensation.

 ### SLO
 An SLO is a service level objective: a target value or range of values for a service level that is measured by an SLI.
 They are a fundamental tool in helping your organization strike a good balance between releasing new features and staying reliable for your users.